storesafe/cordova-sqlite-storage/README.md

 ### Standard asynchronous transactions

+**NOTICE:** The "standard" (deprecated) transaction API calls described here (`db.transaction()` and `db.readTransaction()`) are scheduled to be removed from the next major release of this plugin version.
+It is recommended to use the `db.executeSql()` and `db.sqlBatch()` calls instead, as described above.
+Note that the "standard" (deprecated) transaction API calls will continue to be supported by other plugin versions such as `cordova-sqlite-ext` (permissive license terms) and `cordova-sqlite-evcore-extbuild-free` (GPL or commercial license terms).

-Standard asynchronous transactions follow the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) which is very well documented and uses BEGIN and COMMIT or ROLLBACK to keep the transactions failure-safe.
+"Standard" (deprecated) asynchronous transactions follow the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) which is very well documented and uses BEGIN and COMMIT or ROLLBACK to keep the transactions failure-safe.
 Here is a simple example:

 ```Javascript
 db.transaction(function(tx) {